 Select The Design For Embroidery

-Choose the design, either from the pre loaded ones or if you have a newer machine that gives you the choice of design selection the import one of your own choice for embroidery.
+Choose the design, either from the pre-loaded ones or if you have a newer machine that gives you the choice of design selection import one of your own choices for embroidery.

 Stitch The Design